-HERDSMANSHIP

-Superintendent - Joe Sartin
+HERDSMANSHIP Superintendent - Joe Sartin 509-520-6419

-Judging will run from 8am to 6pm daily

-ALL EXHIBITORS MUST COMPETE and are automatically registered.

-Please note only 1 Entry Form per Club or Chapter with number of stalls requested filled out by leader

-Herdsmanship is the way individuals and clubs display their animals.
-The contest should be judged, as a spectator would view the display.
+- Judging will run from 8am to 6pm daily - ALL EXHIBITORS MUST COMPETE and are automatically registered. - Please note only 1 Entry Form per Club or Chapter with number of stalls requested filled out by leader - Herdsmanship is the way individuals and clubs display their animals.
+The contest should be judged, as a spectator would view the display. - Awards will be presented to outstanding 4-H/Grange Clubs (1-member counts as a club) and FFA Chapters within each livestock division (Beef, Sheep, Swine, Dairy, Goats, & Small Animals)

 Some points to be considered are:

 - 1. Club members will be judged on: appearance, cooperation, courtesy, and work done by all members, stall cards (neat and complete) - 2.
 Animals will be judged on: clean, comfortable, regularly fed and watered, and securely and safely tied or penned. - 3.
 Barns will be judged on: alleys, stalls and pens cleaned, all fitting and storage areas neat, feed and equipment (securely and safely stored). - 4.
 Club educational displays will be included on the first day of herdsmanship judging.
-(Club must notify office of intention to have a club display judged as part of their herdsmanship.)
+(Club must notify the office of intention to have a club display judged as part of their herdsmanship.)